CITM-UPC/TheOneEngine/README.md

 We spent the first weeks designing our initial architecture, setting up the template with the libraries, and defining the rules to keep a maintainable code during the whole project.

 ## 2.4.
 Production
 The production made us realize that our idea of a game engine was naive.
-Our architecture evolved through the knoledgwe aquired in class.
+Our architecture evolved through the knowledge acquired in class.

 <span name="features"></span>
 # 3. Features